 Proposal Statements: EEA Agencies - The GSEP statute should be amended to acknowledge that the GSEPs should not be inconsistent with the applicable statewide GHG limits and sublimits established pursuant to chapter 21N and the commonwealth’s emissions strategies.
 The Commonwealth needs all its programs to work in concert to aid in the reduction of GHG emissions.

-Supported by: LEAN/NCLC; Conservation Law Foundation; HEET/PowerOptions; National Grid (with clarification)
+Supported by: LEAN, NCLC; Conservation Law Foundation; HEET, PowerOptions; National Grid (with clarification)

 Supporting Statements: